hotbrightsunshine/hotbrightsunshine/README.md

 ## Hi there 👋
-I'm Francesco, and I'm currently interest in Mathemathics and Computer Science.
+I'm Francesco, and I'm currently interested in Mathemathics and Computer Science.

 ### 🧮 Using and/or currently learning